-Neighbourhood and location The subject is situated to the north west of Edinburgh city centre where surrounding properties are broadly similar in terms of age, style and type.
-All local facilities and amenities can be found nearby.
+Neighbourhood and location The property forms part of an established mixed residential and commercial area lying to the north east of Edinburgh city centre.
+Immediate surrounding properties are comparable.
+Local facilities and amenities are available nearby.

-Age circa 2015 Weather Dry and clear
+Age 1880 approx Weather Dry and clear at the time of inspection

-Chimney stacks NOT APPLICABLE

-Roofing including roof space Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Chimney stacks NOT APPLICABLE Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of flat design and presumably overlaid with a Sarnafil type material.
+The roof is of pitched timber construction presumably incorporating a flat section clad with bituminous felt covering or similar.

-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Assumed parapet gutters with PVC downpipes.
+Rainwater fittings Gutters and downpipes are of cast iron construction along with wallhead type guttering.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional cavity brick construction with finishes of facing brick, facing stone and elements of cladding at top floor level.
+The main walls are of traditional solid stone construction pointed externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of timber construction and double glazed.
-The entrance door to the property is of timber construction.
+The windows are of timber frame double glazed type.
+The flat access door is of timber construction.

 External decorations Visually inspected.
-The external masonry and timbers are painted.
+Visually inspected.